-The 26th Prosecutorial District includes only Mecklenburg County.
-The DA's Office for the 26th Prosecutorial District is the largest in the State of North Carolina.
-The DA’s Office prosecutes approximately 225,000 traffic offenses and misdemeanors and 10,000 felonies each year.
-To better manage the high volume of cases prosecuted in Mecklenburg County, the District Attorney has divided the office into “prosecution teams.”
-Each Assistant District Attorney is assigned to one team.
-One Assistant District Attorney on each team is designated as the supervisor / team leader.
+The DA’s Office for the 26th Prosecutorial District includes only Mecklenburg County.
+The office prosecutes about 200,000 traffic offenses and misdemeanors and 10,000 felonies each year.
+To best manage the high volume of cases prosecuted in Mecklenburg County, Assistant District Attorneys are divided into prosecution teams that specialize in particular types of cases.
+Each Assistant District Attorney is assigned to a team, and one Assistant District Attorney on each team is designated as the team leader.

 Misdemeanor Appeals and Probation Violation Team